Updated: December 20, 2020

 But first, let’s read the letter of Mrs. M below:

-Since this is the time of the year where employees have extra cash from the 13th month pay, bonus, etc., I want (and made a promise to myself) to invest in UITF rather than spend on assets that will eventually depreciate in value.
+Since this is the time of the year where employees have extra cash from the 13th-month pay, bonus, etc., I want (and made a promise to myself) to invest in UITF rather than spend on assets that will eventually depreciate.

-I went to several banks (BDO, BPI, and Security Bank) in Makati to inquire on their respective UITFs.
+I went to several banks (BDO, BPI, and Security Bank) in Makati to inquire about their respective UITFs.
 The customer service representatives (CSR) just made a brief explanation/description of the UITFs they offer.

 As in, kung ano lang yung mababasa mo na description sa website nila, yun lang din ang sasabihin nila.
 At feeling ko (though this is just my personal observation), parang hindi prinopromote (or should I say, parang dinidiscourage) ang UITFs.